MichaelMoroz/TensorFrost/README.md

 ## Usage

 ### Setup
-For the library to work you need a C++ compiler that supports C++17 (Currently only Microsoft Visual Studio Compiler).
+For the library to work you need a C++ compiler that supports C++17 (Currently only Microsoft Visual Studio Compiler on Windows, and gcc on Linux)

 First you need to import the library:
 ```python